corka149/cheatsheet_and_notebooks/elixir-cheatsheet/PROCESSES.md

 - Connects a parent process to its children
 - Bi-directional: When one of them exits the other will exit, too

-Monitors:
- - For uni-directional
- - Process gets informed when monitored process exits or so
 ```
 iex(1)> spawn_link fn -> raise "stop here" end
 ** (EXIT from #PID<0.103.0>) shell process exited with reason: an exception was raised: